BSDExabio/OpenMDlr-amber/README.md

 Two file formats("8col" or "6col") are currently accepted.
 These formats are nearly identical and should be readily created from standard contact or interatomic distance prediction methods.

 **8col**
-Distance restraints file should be formatted as a list of restraints, with the following 8 columns:
+Distance restraints file should be formatted as a list of restraints, with the following 8 columns.
+Units of the last two columns are Angstroms.

 >atom1_residue_number (int), atom1_residue_name, atom1_name, atom2_residue_number (int), atom2_residue_name, atom2_name, lower_bound_distance (float), upper_bound_distance (float)